otraupe/FallingWord/README.md

 - prevent repetition of same words
 - define an end of the game (training session length; or just display all words of a certain category)
 - make the app survive configuration changes
-- develop an audio Version for the hearing impaired
+- develop an audio version for the hearing impaired
 - improve text scaling (target word, falling word)
 - fix a bug: sometimes the score animation is not shown completely
 - fix a bug: clicking the start button quickly breaks the UI